inokawa/virtua/README.md

 WIP

 Basically by design, this library uses children instead of render prop like other virtual scrollers.
-This can make component's mount slower if you display million items.
-However it makes it easier to [cache element instances](https://github.com/facebook/react/issues/8669#issuecomment-270032204) to optimize rerender until scrolling.
+It reduces rerender during scrolling with [caching element instances](https://github.com/facebook/react/issues/8669#issuecomment-270032204).
+However it may make component's mount slower if you display million items.

 ### Features